caithmac/upsc-digitalgarden/src/site/notes/UPSC/Concept of power.md

 - Robert Dahl defined power as one actors ability to make another to do something that later would not otherwise do.
 - [[UPSC/Hannah Arendt|Hannah Arendt]] argued that power is not the property of agents or actor, but of group and collectivity acting together.
 - Fredrich : Power is a certain kind of human relationship.
-- Tawney : It id a capacity of an individual or group to modify others conduct as one desire,
+- Tawney : It is a capacity of an individual or group to modify others conduct as one desire,
 - The precise connotation of power become difficult when the term become interchangeable with several related theme.
 In political theory it is mainly associated with - force.
 - Force is different from power, it is most brutal manifestation of power.
 - The technique in force involved are threat, restraint, intimidation, blackmail, terrorism and military force.